jsa-aerial/aerobio/doc/user-guide.md

 3. `Sample_ID` values **must** equal corresponding `Sample_Name` values

+4. `Sample_ID` and `Sample_Name` **must not** have underscores `_` in them.
+They can have dashes `-`.

-4. 'index' is the I7 index for the sample
+5. 'index' is the I7 index for the sample

-5. 'index2', if given, is the I5 index of the sample
+6. 'index2', if given, is the I5 index of the sample

-6. The barcodes for I7 and I5 _must_ be composed of the uppercase letters 'A', 'T', 'G', 'C.
+7. The barcodes for I7 and I5 _must_ be composed of the uppercase letters 'A', 'T', 'G', 'C.

 ##### V2 specifics